-The new National Curriculum was introduced in September 2014 maintained schools.
-As an Academy, we are not required to follow the National Curriculum and so we have reviewed the content of what we teach in order to ensure our curriculum meets the needs of all of our learners.
-Our Curriculum, which retains some elements of the National Curriculum particularly in English and Mathematics, is based on the Primary Curriculum which was designed on the basis of the recommendations of Jim Rose and aims to ensure that are children develop to become:
+The current National Curriculum was introduced in September 2014 maintained schools.
+As an Academy, we are not required to follow the National Curriculum, however, after reviewing the content we decided to use the National Curriculum throughout school in order to provide a broad and balanced curriculum and ensure our pupils are working at age related expectations.
+Our curriculum design aims to ensure that are children develop to become:

 - Successful learners

-- Confident
+- Confident individuals

-individuals

 - Responsible citizens